Home Heat Pump Guide

 This is one of the biggest practical differences between the two systems.

-Heat pumps need an annual service costing £100 to £200.
-Between services, you do almost nothing — perhaps clear leaves away from the outdoor unit occasionally.
+Heat pump: Annual service costing £100 to £200.
+Between services, you do almost nothing.
 There is no fuel to order, no ash to empty, and no combustion residue to manage.

 Space Requirements